 The important differing aspect of an UNCCP payment is that it is not an individual performance bonus; it is a cooperative culture common bond – the cement that binds the co-operative team together.
 Employees are respected as co-partners in success and all employees participate in the benefits of success in an equitable manner.
 Performance related remuneration will be reflected in an employee’s contracted or baseline remuneration, although exceptional specific bonuses, e.g. sales, may coexist with UNCCP payments.

 Another innovative aspect is that annual payments arising from an UNCCP framework are recorded separately from normal remuneration on the employee’s tax return and are taxed at a fixed lower rate for all employees regardless of their current tax rate (possibly 5% less than the lowest tax rate).
 This will not equate to lower tax revenue as there will be a phased introduction, higher productivity and much improved enterprise performance.
 Research findings have shown average profit improvements of 40% in co-operative culture workplaces.

-There are those who would label this concept as socialist, whereas others will see a smart capitalism and an affirmation of the benefits of free enterprise.
+There are those who would label this concept as socialist, but socialism involves ownership and ownership is rightfully created through enterprise and market value purchase.
+Others will see a smart capitalism and an affirmation of the benefits of free enterprise.
 What entrepreneur would not want all employees working actively together for the success of the enterprise?
 The proposed concept is a transitional progression from neo-liberal capitalism.